AwesomesauceLabs/awesomesaucelabs.github.io/README.md

 Prospector allows the user to browse the massive collection of 3D models at [sketchfab.com](https://sketchfab.com) from within VR.

-Prospector is currently under development.
+Prospector is currently under development, as of Aug 2019.

 ## Voxelbrush: VR Sculpting Tool